 The Embassy hosts an open tour once a month at 2pm.
 The tour takes approximately 45 minutes.
 Please register for the tour with the Embassy by 4:15pm the previous Friday at email@example.com

-The Embassy organizes tours also for groups, please contact us at firstname.lastname@example.org if you want to schedule a tour for your group.
+The Embassy organizes private tours for groups depending on our availability.
+Please contact us at firstname.lastname@example.org if you would like to schedule a tour for your group.
 Indicate the amount of people you'd have visiting, preferred dates and times, thank you!

 The future dates are as follows:

-There are no public general tours on July, but our exhibitions are open for public on most weekends.
-Please see our Calendar on the left for more information.
+There are no public general tours on July, but our exhibitions are open for public on set Saturdays.
+Please see our Calendar on the site menu bar for more information.